-My time as a “Workaway” backpacker in Cordoba, Argentina
+My Experience as a “Workaway” backpacker in Argentina

 Gill Hibbitt has recently been backpacking through South America and has been keen to keep her costs down.
 Here she shares her experience of working in exchange for accommodation at the Rivera Hostal in Cordoba, Argentina which she arranged through the “Workaway” website.